‘Bush potatoes’ from Cow pea plants in Namibia

-Cow peas (Vigna vexillate subsp. lobatifolia) are strong climbers, which resemble Mung beans.
+Cowpeas (Vigna lobatifolia) are strong climbers that resemble Mung beans.
 The stem of this vine is up to 6 m long and develops trifoliate leaves.
-Its flowers resemble purplish pea-flowers, and the pods are abt.
+Its flowers resemble purplish pea-flowers, and the pods are about.
 7 – 9 cm (2 ¾ – 3 ½‘’) long, thin, linear, and slightly recurved and twisted.
 The flowering time is in summer after the first good rains.
-Most important for human consumption are its tubers, which are called ‘Bush potatoes’ by local people in Namibia.
+Most important for human consumption are its tubers, called ‘Bush potatoes’ by Namibian locals.
 Distribution of this Vigna subspecies is restricted to Southern Africa.
 For details, see this Link.
+Hadza people in Tanzania also utilize tubers of a Vigna species (Vigna frutescens) as a regular food supply.

-Cow pea tubers (bush potatoes) are regarded as one of the most important food plants for Ju/’hoansi people in their habitation zones within Southern Africa.
-Especially in wintertime bush potatoes are, besides of Manketti nuts, the most sought-after wild food items.
+Cowpea tubers (bush potatoes) are regarded as one of the most important food plants for Khoi-san people in their habitation zones within Southern Africa.
+Especially in wintertime, bush potatoes are, besides Manketti nuts, the most sought-after wild food items.

-Generally, finding Cow pea plants is difficult.
-They grow mainly in sandy bushveld biomes among a variety of other similar looking plants, shrubs, and bushes.
+Generally, finding Cowpea plants is difficult.
+They grow mainly in sandy bushveld biomes among various similar-looking plants, shrubs, and bushes.

-In summertime, its trifoliate leaves can be spotted, but can also be easily confused with other trifoliate leaves in the area.
-But Jul/’hoansi women, who do mainly wild food plant foraging, developed a good eye for such differences.
-Ju/’hoansi men on the other hand are going purposefully after the meat.
+In the summertime, its trifoliate leaves can be spotted but can also be easily confused with others in the area.
+But Khoi-san women, who do mainly wild food plant foraging, developed a good eye for such differences.
+On the other hand, Khoi-sanmen are going purposefully after the meat.
 They only collect useful plants when coincidentally finding them during hunting.

-It is far more difficult to find bush potatoes in wintertime, when shrubs and vines are void of leaves and only the dried pods of Cow peas are visible.
-These pods however are very inconspicuous among the shrub branches, as they got the same color as all the stems around.
-Furthermore, they got the same diameter as the twigs and are slightly curved.
-I would say, they are therefore perfectly camouflaged.
+It is far more difficult to find bush potatoes in wintertime when shrubs and vines are void of leaves, and only the dried pods of Cowpeas are visible.
+These pods, however, are very inconspicuous among the shrub branches, as they have the same color as all the stems around.
+Furthermore, they are slightly curved and have the same diameter as the twigs.
+I would say they are, therefore, perfectly camouflaged.
 Only the twist in the pods can be seen.
-And for these twists and a bundle of two or three of such pods from one node the collectors are looking out.
-The foragers now retrace the vine back to the point, where it emerges from the soil.
-In most cases this point is close to a bush and the vine itself is nearly impossible to distinguish from the bush stems.
+And for these twists and a bundle of two or three of such pods from one node, the collectors are looking out.
+The foragers retrace the vine to where it emerges from the soil.
+This point is usually close to a bush, and the vine itself is nearly impossible to distinguish from the bush stems.

 Digging for bush potatoes

 By vertically digging down along the vine stem, tubers will be found at a depth of about 25 cm (10’’) and deeper.
-Than, the sand will be loosened with a digging stick and scooped out by hand.
-If there are roots from horizontal roots of the neighboring bush, these have to be broken and removed from the hole.
-The tubers itself are light brownish in color and look very similar to raw potato skins.
-These tubers are variable in size, but always about 3 cm (1 1/2’’) in diameter with different lengths and connected to each other by one threat-like root.
+Then, the sand will be loosened with a digging stick and scooped out by hand.
+If there are roots from the horizontal roots of the neighboring bush, these have to be broken and removed from the hole.
+The tubers are light brownish and look similar to raw potato skins.
+These tubers are variable in size but always about 3 cm (1 1/2’’) in diameter with different lengths and connected by one threat-like root.
 How deep these tubers are rooting is not known to me, but due to practical restrictions, the hole can’t be dug deeper than about 60 cm (abt.
 2 ft).

 Eating bush potatoes

-There is a thin peel over the tubers and below that peel there is a white, fiber-less interior mater, which is eaten either raw or roasted.
-For eating raw, the peel will be cut away and the inside mater tastes like very mild radish with a quite high content of water.
+There is a thin peel over the tubers, and below that peel is a white, fiber-less interior material, which is eaten either raw or roasted.
+For eating raw, the peel is cut away, and the inside material tastes like very mild radish with quite a high water content.

-For roasting, the tubers will be shallowly buried in the hot sand next to a fire and thinly covered by some more hot sand.
-The peel will start popping here and there when water inside the tuber is evaporating.
-After about 10 min roasting in sand, the tubers are done.
+For roasting, the tubers are shallowly buried in hot sand next to a fire and thinly covered by hot sand.
+When the water inside the tuber evaporates, the peel starts popping here and there.
+After about 10 minutes of roasting in sand, the tubers are done.
 They can be peeled and eaten and taste like roasted potatoes.

-According to literature, the protein content of these tubers is abt.
-15%, which is high, compared to the up to 7% for potatoes and yams and is 8-fold higher than for sweet potatoes and tapioca.
+According to the literature, the protein content of these tubers is about.
+15%, which is high, compared to up to 7% for potatoes and yams, and is 8-fold higher than for sweet potatoes and tapioca.

 Lessons learned about Cow pea tubers